easy-coding-standard/easy-coding-standard/README.md

 ### PHPStorm

-EasyCodingStandard can be used as an External Tool
+ECS can be used as an External Tool

 ![PHPStorm Configuration](docs/phpstorm-config.png)